 A. Pay for time granted to an Employee for a leave of absence to conduct UNION business shall be deducted from regular pay on an hourly basis.
-All provisions of this AGREEMENT on UNION business leave to a maximum of 30 calendar days during each calendar year.
+All provisions of this AGREEMENT relating to benefit costs, accruals and holiday eligibility shall remain in force while an Employee is on UNION business leave to a maximum of 30 calendar days during each calendar year.
 For UNION business leave in excess of the 30 calendar days, no benefits shall accrue (i.e., vacation and sick leave) and costs of benefit premiums (i.e., medical, dental, optical and disability) shall be the responsibility of the UNION.
 For purpose of calculating the 30-day limitation, RDOs and holidays shall be included only if the Employee was on UNION business leave the day preceding and the day after the RDO/holiday.